 In terms of contents It must be said that time is the great thread of the MUJA.

-A temporal sequence that covers the three major periods of the Mesozoic: Triassic (250-205 millions of years before our era), Jurassic (205-140 millions of years) and Cretaceous (140-65 millions of years).
-There is a special dedication to the different faunas of dinosaurs during the Mesozoic and to the transformations of European geography throughout this era, with a module dedicated to explain the geological history of Asturias.
-A period, the Asturian, that contains portions of the 600 last million years of life on Earth.
-Emphasis will be placed on the coastal Jurassic, from the marine levels of the Gijón formation to the canals represented in the Lastres formation.
+A temporal sequence that covers the three major periods of the Mesozoic: Triassic (250-205 million years before our era), Jurassic (205-140 million years) and Cretaceous (140-65 million years).
+There is a special dedication to the different dinosaur faunas during the Mesozoic and to the transformations of European geography throughout this era, with a module dedicated to explaining the geological history of Asturias.
+A period, the Asturian, which contains portions of the last 600 million years of life on Earth.
+Emphasis will be placed on the Jurassic littoral, from the sea levels of the Gijón formation to the channels represented in the Lastres formation.
 On the other hand, the time elapsed since the beginning of life on Earth (3.500-3.800 million years) is exposed in a small introductory module.
-With all this is intended to make clear the magnitude of geological time and the dynamics of the evolution of living organisms.
-There are also events after the Mesozoic (Tertiary and Quaternary, last 65 million years).
+With all this, the aim is to make clear the magnitude of geological time and the dynamics of the evolution of living organisms.
+The events after the Mesozoic (Tertiary and Quaternary, last 65 million years) also have a place.
 The idea is to illustrate the factors that have determined the current composition of life on the planet.